 Too often, minors have also used their families’ unsecured firearms to intentionally perpetrate violence against others.
 In the three years after the Sandy Hook Elementary School shooting, there were at least 84 school shootings in K-12 schools in the US12 The majority of these shootings were perpetrated by minors.13 A report published by the US Secret Service and the Dept. of Education found that in 65% of school shootings covered by the study, the shooter used a gun obtained from his or her own home or from the home of a relative.14 The Department of Education also reported that during the 2009-10 school year, one in every 30 K-12 schools took serious disciplinary action against at least one student for use or possession of a firearm on school property.15

 Safe Storage Laws Save Lives

-The U.S. General Accounting Office has estimated that 31 percent of accidental deaths caused by firearms could be prevented by the addition of two devices: a child-proof safety lock and a “loading indicator,” a safety device that indicates whether a firearm is loaded and still has a round of ammunition in its chamber.16
+The US General Accounting Office has estimated that 31% of accidental deaths caused by firearms could be prevented by the addition of two devices: a child-proof safety lock and a “loading indicator,” a safety device that indicates whether a firearm is loaded and still has a round of ammunition in its chamber.16